BingfengGC/UDA_FinalProject_Hu_Code/README.md

 **You can in fact start running the code from notebook 4 to 6 to start the data analysis using unsupervised methods, and fine-tuning BERT using the labelled dataset from BERT, using the train, validation and test sets in the `combined_data_output` folder**

+**Please note that notebook 5 and 6 requires a GPU to train the models in sufficient time.
+In particular I ran the training code on [Google Colab](https://colab.google/), please follow the instructions in notebook 5 and 6 in order to replicate the workflow on Google Colab.

 #### Running everything from the Data Labelling Workflow

 To start the data pipeline, please first take download the complete free financial news data from the news aggregator Webz.io [data description](https://staging.webz.io/free-datasets/financial-news-articles/), [data link](https://staging.webz.io/free-datasets-thank-you/?Required_Dataset=financial-news-articles).
 Please click on the data link to download zip file of news.
-Here there will be 3 folders containing news for each  month between July and October 2015.
-Unzip the all such that you have jsons of news article for each folder (3 folders in total).
+Here there will be 4 folders containing news for each  month between July and October 2015.
+Unzip the all such that you have jsons of news article for each folder (4 folders in total).
 Copy these folders into the `news_data_all` folder.

 You will also need the openAI API key.
 Setup your own OpenAI API key using the [OpenAI API documentation](https://platform.openai.com/docs/overview) using your own OpenAI account and top up your API account with Credit appropriately.
 You will need to spend roughly $22 to label the unlabelled data.